Young

 with brains and instincts that predispose them to spend more time

-drawing, but much of these habits are developed as the result of the
+drawing, but often these habits are developed as the result of the

 settings in which they grow up.
 A few children who love to